Sakharniuk-MaX/MyResume/README.md

-File sql this is my works task skill mySQl db
+File sql this is my works task skill mySQl